-It’s unfortunate because each artist had the opportunity to take their old repertoire and breathe new life into it; make it better than it was.
+It’s unfortunate because each artist had the opportunity to take their old repertoire and breathe new life into it; making it better than it was.

 Moral of the Story

-So in the cases of re-records: I’m all for them.
+So in the case of re-records: I’m all for them.
 But if you’re going to do it, improve on what you originally did.